near/stakewars-iii/challenges/challenge5_submission.md

 node -v
 ```

-> Should be v18 or higher
+> Should be v18 or higher.

 ```
 npm -v
 ```

-> Should be v8 or higher
+> Should be v8 or higher.

 Now you you are all set and can install NEAR-CLI: